 Students usually spend two-thirds of their time in art courses and one-third of their time in liberal arts courses.
 They engage in classes that address design history, aesthetics, technology and media skills, communication, and culture.
 Coursework can include:

 Employment Outlook and Salary Information

 The work of graphic designers might appear in print publications, on signs and billboards, in company logos, on company letterhead, or on websites.
-According to the U.S. Bureau of Labor Statistics, jobs for graphic designers were expected to increase by 1% between 2014 and 2024, which is little or no change (www.bls.gov).
-Median annual earnings for graphic designers were $46,900 in May 2015, with the top earners in the field taking in an annual income of $81,320 or higher.
+According to the U.S. Bureau of Labor Statistics, jobs for graphic designers were expected to increase by 3% between 2018 and 2028, which is slower than average (www.bls.gov).
+Median annual earnings for graphic designers were $50,370 in May 2018, with the top earners in the field taking in an annual income of $85,760 or higher.

 While a BFA in Graphic Design can open doors in the graphic design industry, some individuals may choose to pursue a Master of Fine Arts in Graphic Design to further develop their skills in the field.
 MFA programs generally encourage students to develop a cohesive professional portfolio of work in a graphic design specialization, such as print work or online advertising.

 Students pursuing a bachelor's in graphic design will study art, communication, media, and more to prepare for careers as graphic designers.
 Graduates can go on to earn a master's degree if they choose.